-Obwarzanek krakowski are best when eaten fresh out of the oven.
+Obwarzanek krakowski is best when eaten fresh out of the oven.
 They only last a few hours before getting stale—but they make for the perfect snack on the way to and from locations.

 Entertainment and Night Life

 Additionally, Warsaw has tons of green spaces.
-It’s most well-known place to hang out for some fresh air is Lazienki Park.
-This is the largest park in Warsaw and not only has acres of green land but also is where you can visit the Royal Castle.
+Lazienki Park is the most well-known place to hang out for fresh air.
+This is the largest park in Warsaw has acres of green land, and is where you can visit the Royal Castle.

-While Warsaw’s Old Town is not the place to go for a night out, since it is usually quiet late in the evenings, Krakow is famous for its unique, old cellar bars and clubs, right in the center of the historic Jewish district, Kazimierz.
+While Warsaw’s Old Town is not the place to go for a night out since it is usually quite late in the evenings, Krakow is famous for its unique, old cellar bars and clubs in the center of the historic Jewish district, Kazimierz.

-Due to the nature of Warsaw being a cosmopolitan city, Krakow is the cheaper of the two cities.
-(It is all relative however considering how cheap Poland is).
+Due to Warsaw being a cosmopolitan city, Krakow is the cheapest of the two cities.
+(It is all relative, considering how cheap Poland is).

 The prices at restaurants and hostels might be slightly higher in Warsaw than in Krakow–maybe one dollar more expensive.
-In the summer time you won’t find much of a difference in costs between the two cities.
+You won’t find much cost difference between the two cities in the summertime.

-When choosing which city to travel to I wouldn’t worry too much about which location is cheaper.
-There really is not much of a difference in pricing between Warsaw and Krakow.
-In both cities you will be astonished at how cheap you can get a good quality meal.
+When choosing which city to travel to, I wouldn’t worry much about which location is cheaper.
+There is not much of a difference in pricing between Warsaw and Krakow.
+You will be astonished at how cheaply you can get a good-quality meal in both cities.

 Living in Warsaw vs Krakow

-If you like an urban setting you will feel most at home in Warsaw.
-But, if you prefer the charm of a smaller (but still pretty big) town, than Krakow may be the place for you.
+If you like an urban setting, you will feel most at home in Warsaw.
+But, if you prefer the charm of a smaller (but still pretty big) town, then Krakow may be the place for you.

-Warsaw might always be one of my homes but next time I’m in Krakow I’m certainly excited to spend some more time there and give the city a better chance.
+Warsaw might always be one of my homes, but next time I’m in Krakow, I’m certainly excited to spend more time there and give the city a better chance.